gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 and the logging signaller to know when an energy calculation is needed and when a non-recording step is enough.
 The simulator builder is responsible to place the element in a location at which a valid energy state is available.
-The EnergyElement is also a subscriber to the trajectory writer element, as it is responsible to write energy data to trajectory.
+The EnergyData is also a subscriber to the trajectory writer element, as it is responsible to write energy data to trajectory.

-The EnergyElement offers an interface to add virial contributions, but also allows access to the raw pointers to tensor data, the dipole vector, and the legacy energy data structures.
+The EnergyData offers an interface to add virial contributions, but also allows access to the raw pointers to tensor data, the dipole vector, and the legacy energy data structures.